Introduction

 1 x 2K Ohm resister

 Many of the components (if not all) can be swapped with alternatives.
-This includes the mosfets, the optocouplers, the sockets, and even the Arduino and the Bluetooth module.
+This includes the mosfets, the optocouplers, the sockets, and even the Arduino and the Bluetooth modules.

 Valve Control & Mosfets

-The solenoid valves recieve power from the VCC in (either 12v or 24v) and are controlled using a mosfet which in turn is controlled from the Arduino.
+The valves are controlled using a mosfet which in turn is controlled from the Arduino.
 In this way the mosfets are used as digital switches turning the valve on and off.

 You can think of the mosfet as a digital switch (very simplified overview), when there is a voltage on the Gate pin, current is allowed to flow between the Source and the Drain pins.